elucidium/elucidium.github.io/_pages/music.md

 permalink: /music/
 ---

 This page is intended to be a digital *curriculum vitae* for my musical endeavors, including a comprehensive list of projects, collaborations, performances, etc. in which I've been involved!
-Long story short, I spend 95% of my time outside of academics working on music-related extracurriculars, and I wouldn't have it any other way.
+I spend most of my time outside of work and academics on music-related extracurriculars, and I wouldn't have it any other way.

+Side note: once I graduate in May 2022 and move to the Bay Area for my full-time job I will be actively looking for opportunities, so please let me know if you have any in mind!

 ## Biography

 **Ruiran Xun** (she/her) is a Pittsburgh-based collaborative pianist and music director.
-She is a rising senior at Carnegie Mellon University studying chemistry and computer science, and outside of academics she is actively involved in theatre and other musical endeavors.
+She is a senior at Carnegie Mellon University studying chemistry and computer science, and outside of academics she is actively involved in theatre and other musical endeavors.
 Ruiran has previously worked with the **Pittsburgh Festival Opera** (resident artist pianist, assistant music director) and the **CMU School of Music** (voice lesson and rehearsal pianist).
 She's currently the assistant conductor for the **CMU All-University Orchestra**, and continues to serve in various music direction-adjacent roles on productions by **Scotch'n'Soda Theatre**, CMU's student-led theatre organization.

 ## Productions and Performances